SignalK/SensESP/README.md

 # SensESP

 SensESP is a Signal K sensor framework for ESP8266 and ESP32.
-At the moment it should be considered a proof of concept, heavily inspired by [SigkSens](https://github.com/mxtommy/SigkSens).
+At the moment it is very much a work in progress.

+SensESP is heavily inspired by [SigkSens](https://github.com/mxtommy/SigkSens) and prior work done by [@mxtommy](https://github.com/mxtommy).

 ## Installation